OfficeDev/TrainingContent/O3653/O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups/MSAL Lab.md

 10. Copy & save the access token just like you've done with the client ID, secret & tenant ID in the previous exercise.
 	![Screenshot of the previous step](Images/Figure13.png)

-### Issue Requests to the Group API's REST Endpoint via the Microsoft Graph
+### Issue Requests to the User API and Group API's REST Endpoint via the Microsoft Graph
 Now that you have an access token, create a few requests to the Microsoft Graph's REST endpoint.

 1. First get information about the currently logged in user from the Microsoft Graph.
 Within Fiddler's **Composer** tab, do the following: